diablomedia/splunk-useragent-lookup/README.md

 `./composer.phar update piwik/device-detector`

 If there is a new version of the parser available (with accompanying data files), it will be installed and used in any subsequent lookups (any cache entries using the previous version will not be used any longer, but will not be deleted).

+## Benchmarking

+This isn't enabled by default, but if you would like to see the time taken for the UserAgent lookups you can pass an extra column/field in the lookup command/available fields (this requires modifying the lookup command inside splunk's settings, or modifying the `transforms.conf` file in the `default` folder and restarting splunk).
+If you add `ua_timetaken` to the lookup command and as an available field, this field will be passed back to splunk which you can use to evaluate the parser or your caching strategy, etc...